Background compaction

 • If a small max_data_ttl is set on the table, it makes sense to periodically compact the old chunks and free up space.

-• If rows are regularly deleted, compaction requires that the chunk containing the insertions and deletions must be examined simultaneously in order to physically delete the rows.
+• If rows are regularly deleted, we recommend examining the chunk that contains insertions and deletions during compaction in order to physically delete the rows.

 • If the table write stream is large, you can sacrifice read optimality and loosen the overlapping store count settings in favor of reducing write amplification — the ratio of the data amount processed by compaction to the amount of written data, and vice versa.